phelelani/nf-intro/README.md

 - Can repeat some steps for different parameters.

 ### 2.1.
 Parameters
-Parameters can be specified in a Nextflow script file:
+Parameters can be specified in a `nextflow` script file:
 ```nextflow
 input_ch = Channel.fromPath(params.data)
 ```
-They can also be passed to the Nextflow command when executing a script:
+They can also be passed to the `nextflow` command when executing a script:
 ```bash
 nextflow run phylo1.nf --data data/polyseqs.fa
 ```